 On average, Canadians spent $204 on entertainment before the global pandemic.
 The money spent on entertainment during the 2020 holiday season didn’t drop as much as some might have expected, with the average Canadian still spending $166 on entertainment.

-In 2021, the entertainment spending during the holiday season was slightly more than before the pandemic at $209.
+In 2021, entertainment spending during the holiday season was slightly more than before the pandemic at $209.

 Personal spending